PPGs and PPCs - Shoestring's airspace ultralight flight guidelines - safety and airport neighbor relations:

-Avoid any incursion of the 15/33 runway and its traffic pattern whenever possible.
-The fixed-wing traffic area is depicted in yellow on diagram at bottom of this page.
+Avoid incursion of the 15/33 runway and its traffic pattern whenever possible.
+The fixed-wing general traffic area location is depicted in yellow on diagram at bottom of this page.

 Avoid the obvious: never fly such that any farm animal or livestock is disturbed.

 Try to avoid the not so obvious: a few years back a man retrieving his horse from a barn stall was dragged briefly when a PPC flying low near the barn spooked the animal.
 If injuries had been sustained, the pilot would be held liable for damages per Pennsylvania aviation law.
 (Even military aircraft have not been immune from this law.)

 Any overflying of the Mobile Home Park to the south-east of the airport, and also the expanding town of Shrewsbury should be avoided - consider these “congested areas” - off limits.